NotLLeon/battlecode23/src/testrushexplorebot1/description.md

 - launchers pathfind to their spawn position rotated 180 degrees
     - if the optimal direction is not movable when pathfinding, move randomly
 - launchers attack properly
-- carriers explore until well found
+- carriers explore away from hq